Punta Ratón

 Punta Ratón is a beach located in the municipality of Marcovia, department of Choluteca, Honduras.
 It is positioned directly on the eastern shores of the Gulf of Fonseca.

 Physical Geography

 The coastline of Punta Ratón has an extension of 2.85 miles across, located on the eastern edge of the Gulf of Fonseca.
-It's climate is typical of tropical and sub-tropical regions, with temperatures averaging between 25 and 30 °C. The vegetation is typical of a wetland ecosystem, with its shores mostly surrounded by various species of mangrove.
-It's coastline also serves as a hatching area for sea turtles, and the beach has served as a safe haven for the preservation of various species of turtles such as Lepidochelys olivacea in recent years.
+Its climate is typical of tropical and sub-tropical regions, with temperatures averaging between 25 and 30 °C. The vegetation is typical of a wetland ecosystem, with its shores mostly surrounded by various species of mangrove.
+Its coastline also serves as a hatching area for sea turtles, and the beach has served as a safe haven for the preservation of various species of turtles such as Lepidochelys olivacea in recent years.